wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 In my [previous
 post](https://barnett.science/linux/aws/ansible/2020/05/28/ansible-flask.html) I covered
-how to setup an AWS EC2 instance with a barebones Flask project.
+how to setup an AWS EC2 instance with a bare bones Flask project.
 At the end of the post we automated this by using Ansible.
 In this post, we take it one step further and let Github use Ansible to provision and configure our EC2 instance.
 If you haven't read the last post, I recommend at least skimming through it to get an idea of what we're setting